What Changes

 Partner, Professional Services

-These accounts matter because they are not all describing the same surface outcome.
+These accounts are not all describing the same surface outcome.
 Some describe easier authority.
 Some describe the disappearance of anticipatory stress.
 Some describe better relationships.
-Some describe a quieter internal experience in the same demanding conditions.
-The common thread is not the addition of a new skillset.
+The common thread is not a new skillset.
 It is the removal of an old source of drag.

 Review the evidence behind these changes

-For readers who want to go beyond description and look at the methodology more formally, the next step is the evidence base: measured outcomes, practitioner-independence, and the fuller written account of the work.
+For readers who want to look at the methodology more formally: measured outcomes, practitioner-independence, and the fuller written account.